 If you’re feeling confused wondering, “what is a scissor lift?
 I thought they were technically aerial lifts,” you’re not alone.
 Even though scissor lifts and aerial lifts are often grouped together, they are completely different.
 And as far as OSHA is concerned, scissor lifts are not aerial lifts.
 There’s been confusion about the classification of scissor lifts and aerial lifts across many worksites in the United States.
 Now, let’s look at the scissor lift vs. aerial lift debate in detail.

-What is an Aerial Lift?
+1. What Is an Aerial Lift?

-– Vertical towers
+- – Vertical towers

-– Aerial ladders
+- – Aerial ladders

-– Articulating boom platforms
+- – Articulating boom platforms

-– Any combination of the above
+- – Any combination of the above

 Aerial lifts, or boom lifts, are classified as vehicle-mounted devices used to elevate personnel.
 They can lift workers both vertically and horizontally to reach exterior building structures, windows, trees, and power lines.
 They can be articulated to reach up and over structures, as well as access the top of roller coasters.
 The difference between an aerial lift and a scissor lift is that scissor lifts can only extend horizontally, and do not have the same reach power.